The Latest: Obama, Longoria join vaccine social media chat

 Experts have attributed the slow pace of vaccination to widespread public skepticism about vaccines and conflicting messages aired by government officials and state-controlled media, which have trumpeted successes in efforts to contain the outbreak even though the number of new infections has remained high.

-Russia has registered nearly 5 million infections and almost 118,000 confirmed deaths since the start of the pandemic.
+Russia has registered nearly 5 million infections and almost 118,000 deaths since the start of the outbreak.

 BUDAPEST — Hungary’s government will soon lift several COVID-19 restrictions as the number of new cases and deaths continue to plunge amid a rapid vaccination campaign.

-Prime Minister Viktor Orban says an overnight curfew in place since November will be lifted once 5 million people in Hungary have received at least a first dose of a vaccine, which he predicted would happen this weekend.
+Prime Minister Viktor Orban said Friday that an overnight curfew in place since November will be lifted once 5 million people in Hungary have received at least a first dose of a vaccine, which he predicted would happen this weekend.
 The wearing of masks will no longer be mandatory in public areas, and restrictions on shop hours will be eliminated, he said.

+“Five million vaccinated Hungarians!
+This is the end of an era, which means ... we have defeated the third wave,” Orban said.

-The easing of restrictions comes as Hungary has vaccinated more than 55% of its population, the second-highest rate in the European Union, using vaccines procured from Russia, China and the EU.
+The easing of restrictions comes as Hungary has vaccinated more than 55% of its population, the second highest rate in the European Union, using vaccines procured from Russia and China as well as from the EU.

 Hungary had a devastating wave of the pandemic in the spring.
 As of Friday, 29,427 have died in the country of fewer than 10 million.

-Once the 5 million threshold is reached, several other events will be permitted — group sports in public areas, private events for up to 50 people, weddings for up to 200 and open-air events up to 500.
+Once the 5 million threshold is reached, several other events will be permitted: group sports in public areas, private events for up to 50 people, weddings for up to 200 and open-air events of up to 500.

 TAIPEI, Taiwan — Taiwan reported 312 new confirmed cases on Friday as part of its worst outbreak since the beginning of the pandemic.